 Bio-inspired Multi-agent Theory

 We explore artificial multi-agent models inspired by self-organising and self-repairing behavior in biology.
-We are especially interested in global-to-local compilation and theory, i.e. how user-specified global goals can be translated into local agent interactions and how one can reason about the correctness and complexity of agent rules.
-Our goal is to show how biological design principles can be formally captured, generalized to new tasks, and theoretically analyzed.
+We are especially interested in global-to-local compilation and decentralized coordination, i.e. how user-specified global goals can be translated into local agent interactions, and how one can reason about the correctness and complexity of algorithms based on local agent interactions.
+Our goal is to show how biological design principles (e.g. stigmergy, implicit coordination, self-assembly) can be formally captured, generalized to new tasks, and theoretically analyzed.

 Bio-inspired Robot Swarms

-We study bio-inspired approaches for designing and programming robotic systems that rely on large numbers of relatively cheap and simple agents, e.g. reconfigurable modular robots, robot swarms (Termes, Kilobots, Robobees) and sensor networks.
-We are especially interested in the design and analysis of algorithms for decentralized coordination and the physical design (aka embodied intelligence) of autonomous robot collectives.
+We study bio-inspired approaches for building and programming novel robotic systems that rely on large numbers of relatively cheap and simple agents, especially robot swarms and self-assembly (e.g. BlueSwarm, Kilobots, Termes, Robobees).
+We are especially interested in the body-brain-colony design space and in embodied intelligence, i.e. how exploiting mechanical intelligence and collective intelligence together can enable novel autonomous robot collectives for new tasks (collective construction, 3D soft self-assembly, underwater exploration, etc).

-We develop mathematical and computational models of individual behavior to investigate how system-level properties emerge in collective systems.
-We work closely with experimental biologists.
+We develop mathematical and experiment-driven models of individual behavior to investigate how system-level properties emerge in collective systems.
+We work closely with experimental biologists, and conduct field studies.
 Our previous work focused on epithelial tissues in fruit fly development, relating local cell programs to global tissue-level outcomes.
-Our current work focuses on how social insects, such as mound-building termites and collectively-transporting ants, coordinate to achieve complex tasks.
+Our current work focuses on social insects, such as mound-building termites, collectively-transporting ants and bridge-building army ants, that coordinate to achieve complex tasks.

 collective intelligence, swarm intelligence, multi-agent systems,